KamaliSepanta84/MEC-Final-Submission/README.md

 Our system is designed to provide a highly secure and user-friendly login experience.
 We wanted to make sure that users' personal information and passwords are protected with the best possible security measures.

 ## Key Features 💡:
-• Secure Password Hashing: Used Argon2id, making it infeasible to reverse the hash due to its memory-heavy design.<br>
+• Strong Encryption: Used Argon2id, making it infeasible to reverse the hash due to its memory-intensive design.<br>
 • User-Friendly Interface: Designed an intuitive UI with Tkinter for a smooth and fast login experience.<br>
 • Non-Relational Database: Built a custom database with JSON files and hash tables, optimizing storage and access speed. <br>